-Through the Office of Study Abroad and Study Away, the University of North Carolina at Asheville offers a variety of organized educational opportunities in foreign countries, involving classroom instruction at fixed locations and travel for educational purposes.
+Through the Office of Study Abroad, the University of North Carolina at Asheville offers a variety of organized educational opportunities in foreign countries, involving classroom instruction at fixed locations and travel for educational purposes.
 Study abroad is an ideal component of UNC Asheville's liberal arts mission.
 UNC Asheville students can study abroad at affordable prices, earn credits toward their degrees, and still graduate on time.

-UNC Asheville has a number of direct exchange opportunities with universities in England, France, Japan, Hong Kong and South Korea.
-There are also exchanges with universities in over 40 countries through UNC- Exchange Program (UNCEP) and the International Student Exchange Program (ISEP).
+UNC Asheville has a number of exchange opportunities with universities in England, France, Hong Kong, Japan, South Korea and Turkey.
+There are also exchanges with universities in over 50 countries through UNC-Exchange Program (UNCEP) and the International Student Exchange Program (ISEP).
 UNC Asheville is a member of both organizations.
-Students can also study on a wide variety of direct enrollment programs that are affiliated with UNC Asheville.
+Students can also study through a wide variety of non-exchange programs that are affiliated with UNC Asheville.

 Additionally, short-term faculty-led programs are offered over winter break, during spring break, and in the summer.
-Locations may include England, Ireland, Italy, Bolivia, Ghana, Honduras, Spain, Greece and Turkey.
+Locations may include, but are not limited to, England, Ireland, Italy, Bolivia, Ghana, Honduras, Spain, Greece and Turkey.
 UNC Asheville faculty members teach courses that may include a service-learning component or fulfill graduation requirements.
-For more information please contact the Office of Study Abroad and Study Away or visit http://studyabroad.unca.edu.
+For more information, contact the Office of Study Abroad or visit http://studyabroad.unca.edu.